The origin of cold gas in the Circumgalactic Medium: Results

 \subsection{Forward tracking of outflowing gas}

 Finally, we track forward outflowing particles, in the hot and cold phase, separately.
-In the first case, the tracking is stopped when a particle cools down ($T<3\times 10^4$ K), while conversely we stop tracking a cold particles when it is heated up ($T>3\times 10^4$ K).
-Fig. \ref{outflow_forward_tracker_mass} shows the evolution of cold gas heated up (red line) and hot gas cooling down (blue line) starting the tracking from three different redshifts ($z\simeq 2$, 1.2 and 0.8).
-In all the three cases, around 90\% of the cold gas is heated up in the outflow, allowing 10\% of gas to survive in cold phase.
-The typical timescale for cold gas survival (estimated as the time at which 50\% of gas is heated) is around 300-400 Myr in all cases.
-On the other side, the amount of gas cooling down in hot outflows depends strongly on the initial redshift in which the outflow is launched.
-In particular, outflows launched at redshift $z\simeq 2$ cool down only in small fraction ($\sim 10$\%), increasing up to 40\% when the outflow is launched at $z\le 1.2$.
+In the first case, the tracking is stopped when a particle cools down ($T<3\times 10^4$ K), while conversely we stop tracking a cold particle when it is heated up ($T>3\times 10^4$ K) or converted to a star particle.
+Figure \ref{outflow_forward_tracker_mass} shows the evolution of cold gas heated up (red line) and hot gas cooling down (blue line) starting the tracking from three different redshifts ($z\simeq 2$, 1.2, and 0.8).
+In all three cases, around 90\% of the cold gas is heated up in the outflow, allowing 10\% of gas to survive in cold phase.
+The timescale for cold gas survival (estimated as the time at which 50\% of gas is heated) is around 300-400 Myr in all cases.
+On the other hand, the amount of gas cooling down in hot outflows depends strongly on the initial redshift at which the outflow is launched.
+In particular, only a small fraction ($\sim 10$\%) of outflows launched at redshift $z\simeq 2$ cool down; this fraction increases to 40\% when the outflow is launched at $z\le 1.2$.
 Checking the average properties of hot outflowing gas, we find that the average distance from the center changes from $\langle r \rangle_{z\simeq 2} \simeq 150$ kpc to $\langle r \rangle_{z\simeq 0.8} \simeq 75$ kpc (with a corresponding drop in average velocity from $\langle v \rangle_{z\simeq 2} \simeq 100\,\kms$ to $\langle v \rangle_{z\simeq 0.8} \simeq 80\,\kms$).
-Being closer to the central region, gas launched later is (1) more dense and (2) cannot reach larger distances due to lower velocity; as a consequence, the cooling time is smaller, and this gas is favoured to cool down.
+Because it is closer to the central region, gas that is launched later is more dense, and it cannot reach greater distances due to lower velocity; as a consequence, the cooling time is smaller, and this gas is favored to cool down.